syncfusion-content/windowsforms-docs/WindowsForms/Scheduler/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Windows Forms Scheduler control | Syncfusion
+title: Getting Started with Windows Forms Scheduler (Event Calendar) control | Syncfusion
-description: Learn here about getting started with Syncfusion Windows Forms Scheduler (Schedule) control, its elements and more details.
+description: Learn here about getting started with Syncfusion Windows Forms Scheduler (Event Calendar) control, its elements and more details.
 platform: windowsforms
 control: Schedule
 documentation: ug
 ---

-# Getting Started with Windows Forms Scheduler (Schedule)
+# Getting Started with Windows Forms Scheduler (Event Calendar)

-This section guides getting started with Windows application, controls, etc.
+This section provides the details that you will need to know about getting started with our [WinForms Scheduler](https://www.syncfusion.com/winforms-ui-controls/scheduler) control.

 ## Assembly deployment